somechris/qansible/roles/diamond/README.txt

 * `diamond_effective_data_disk`: Directory for data disk where data effectively gets stored in.
 * `diamond_effective_data_dir`: Directory where data effectively gets stored in.
+* `diamond_path_config`: Config for paths and links needed by this cole.
+This is a list of directory/link definitions.
+Each definition is a either a string or a dictionary.
+A string `foo` is an abbreviation for a dictionary `{type:
+  'directory', 'path': 'foo'}`.
+Dictionaries can have the following key/values:
+  * `state`: (Default: 'directory') the state of the path to generate.
+See the `state` parameter of Ansible's file module.
+  * `path`: the path of the directory/link to define.
+See the `path` parameter of Ansible's file module.
+  * `source`: the source for links.
+See the `src` parameter of Ansible's file module.